keithalpichi/keithalpichi.github.io/_posts/2017-07-13-webpack-sass.md

 {% endhighlight %}

 A quick overview of these packages:
-- '*-loader' packages are responsible for compiling
+- '*-loader' packages are responsible for compiling, injecting css scripts to the DOM, and resolving imports
 - 'extract-text-webpack-plugin' extracts multiple SASS or LESS files and builds them into a single file

 ## Configure Webpack